vfulco/mongo-backup-s3/README.md

 ```bash
 backupMongo cycle keepalive
 ```

+*Warning* :
+To work with restore script, you daily backup must be place in daily directory

 *Example :*
 This command make a backup, push it in *${BUCKET\_URL}/backup/${PROJECT}/daily/${PROJECT}\_DATE.tar.gz* and conserve it during 7 days